 We Care About Our Animals

-Special care is taken to ensure that all of our animals are housed correctly, with the proper substrate, heat, light, humidity, and enrichment.
-Undergraduate Animal Discovery Room (ADR) helpers, with the assistance of teen interns, conduct daily checks of all animals, under the supervision of the ADR Manager.
+Special care is taken to ensure that all of our animals are housed correctly, with the proper diet, substrate, heat, lighting, humidity, and enrichment.
+Trained undergraduate Animal Discovery Room (ADR) student assistants, with the help of teen volunteers, conduct daily checks of all animals, under the supervision of the ADR Manager.
 ADR assistants and interns are the first to notice any changes in the animals’ behavior or physical appearance.
 If there is a behavioral or physical change in an animal, it is monitored and may receive vet care depending on the severity of the situation.
 In order to monitor all of the ADR animals, we conduct monthly weight checks.
-New or sick animals are weighed weekly to ensure that they are adjusting well and staying healthy.
+New or sick animals are weighed weekly and monitored closely to ensure that they are adjusting well and staying healthy.
 When needed, we administer medication or provide other special care recommendations suggested by our knowledgeable veterinary staff.

 UC Berkeley Office of Laboratory and Animal Care (OLAC) veterinarians provide care for all our animals according to campus animal care and USDA regulations.
 Veterinarians are available 24/7 to provide quality veterinary care and advice.
 They do routine checkups on all of the animals, as well as operations and x-rays, and provide other veterinary services.